 A carefully packed Christmas stocking with thoughtful gifts perfectly suited to the man in your life sparks more joy than the main event in many cases.
-The best stocking fillers are that little bit more intimate and personal than the grand present opening around the Christmas tree.
-But how do you put together caring Xmas gifts that surprises and delights, without breaking the bank?
+The best gifts are that little more intimate and personal than the grand present opening around the Christmas tree.
+But how do you gather caring Xmas gifts that will surprise and delight without breaking the bank?

-The key for those without an unlimited budget is to include a couple of high-end items, some mid-priced goodies, and some favourites.
-In other words, a portfolio of gift choices.
-You can go for a random product assortment or theme them around an interest or topic.
+The key for those without an unlimited budget is to include a couple of extraordinary items, some mid-priced goodies, and some favourites.
+In other words, a portfolio of choices.
+You can go for a random assortment or theme them around an interest or topic.

-If you are looking for inspiration for the classiest little presents, check out our top picks of the best, the surprising, the amusing Christmas stocking filler ideas for him.
+If you are looking for inspiration for the classiest little presents, check out our top picks.
+We have the best, the surprising, the amusing.

 Sock it to Him

 If men and socks at Christmas isn’t a meme, then it ought to be.
-Fun socks are practical and useful, and a pair of novelty socks that play a tune or light up might not survive beyond the day, but they spread some seasonal cheer.
+A novelty pair that play a tune or light up might not survive beyond the day, but they spread some seasonal cheer.

-Don’t discount the humble sock–opt for a luxury pair from the London Sock Company.
-Team it with a monthly subscription, slippers and you’ve got a surprising slant on a classic gift theme.
-It’s an ideal gift for the snazzy dresser, the professional and the athlete.
+Don’t discount the humble sock–opt for a luxury pair from the Sockshop.
+Team it with a monthly subscription, monogrammed slippers, and you’ve got a surprising slant on an old classic.
+It’s perfect for the snazzy dresser, the professional and the athlete.

-If your man is interested in hiking, rambling, running and any other activity that put some mileage on his feet, consider putting together foot pampering favourites with a variety of themed gifts:
+If your man is interested in hiking, rambling, running and any other activity that put some mileage on his feet, consider foot pampering favourites:

-- A pair of socks: There are plenty of sensible choices–hiking socks, sports socks and even water socks.
+- A pair of socks: There are plenty of sensible choices–hiking, sports and even water socks.

-- Foot care products as sock fillers: These encompass handmade organic products in eco-friendly packaging to budget buys.
+- Foot care products: These encompass handmade organic products in eco-friendly wrappers to budget buys.
 You can include foot sprays, hard skin removers, scrubbing brushes and nail clippers.

 - Accessories: You can get insoles for cushioning, odour control and insulation.
 An assortment of blister and fast heal plasters are a practical product for the keen walker.

-- Novelty stocking fillers: In keeping with the foot theme, you can include a foot cleaning bathtub mat in the shape of a foot, foot-shaped post-it notes and a personalised gift of a foot-shaped bottle opener.
+- Novelty gift?
+In keeping with the foot theme, you can include a foot cleaning bathtub mat in the shape of a foot.
+Foot-shaped post-it notes or a foot-shaped bottle opener on Etsy.

-If you go out looking for foot-themed Christmas stocking fillers, you will spot them everywhere you look from affordable to high-end luxury products.
+Suppose you go out shopping for foot-themed Christmas stocking fillers.
+In that case, you will spot them everywhere you look, from affordable to high-end luxury products.
 Don’t forget new slippers when pampering him.

 A Tipple or Two

-While the 30-year single malt is best for under the fir tree, you have plenty of miniature bottles available from all the best brands to let his favourite tipple star as a tipsy filler.
+While the 30-year single malt is best for under the fir tree, you have plenty of dwarf bottles available from all the biggest brands.

-Sipsmith with the iconic swan label produces classic craft gins like the London Cup, London Dry Gin and an array of flavours like zesty orange and chilli and lime.
-Popular gins like the London Cup are available in 5cl bottles.
+Sipsmith with the iconic swan label produces classic craft gins like the London Cup, London Dry Gin, and various flavours.
+Famous gins like the London Cup are available in 5cl bottles.

-Around the festive season, you can find gift packs of small bottles of whiskey, vodka, brandy, port and wines.
-Or you can buy single miniature bottles from a variety of outlets.
-These miniature bottles give you the option of putting together a themed cocktail gift for the Mixmaster in your life.
+Around the festive season, you can get special packs of miniature whiskey bottles, vodka, brandy, port, and wines.
+Or you can purchase single mini bottles from a variety of outlets.
+These petite bottles give you the option of putting together a themed cocktail gift for the Mixmaster in your life.

 A cocktail-themed present can cover any budget.
-You can mix and match products to produce a wide selection of holiday cocktails or concentrate on a single signature drink like a Bloody Mary or a classic martini.
-Cocktail gift ideas include:
+You can mix and match to produce a wide selection of holiday cocktails or concentrate on a single signature drink.
+Cocktail thoughts include:

-- Instruction book or one beautifully presented recipe.
+- Instruction book or a beautifully presented recipe.

 - Equipment–shakers, muddlers, ice cube makers.